A

 Right click on

-folder → New → Android XML File and specify the name of the xml file (fragment_two
+res/layout folder → New → Android XML File and specify the name of the xml file (fragment_two as we mentioned above).
+Choose the LinearLayout as root element and then press Finish.

 Open the

-file on the respective xml tab and paste the following code.
+res/layout/frament_two.xml file on the respective xml tab and paste the following code.

 fragment_two.xml:

-02 | < LinearLayout |
+02 | <LinearLayout |

-03 | xmlns:android = "http://schemas.android.com/apk/res/android" |
+03 | xmlns:android="http://schemas.android.com/apk/res/android" |

-04 | android:layout_width = "match_parent" |
+04 | android:layout_width="match_parent" |

-05 | android:layout_height = "match_parent" |
+05 | android:layout_height="match_parent" |

-06 | android:orientation = "vertical" |
+06 | android:orientation="vertical" |

-07 | android:background = "#ffff00" > |
+07 | android:background="#ffff00"> |

 08 |

-09 | < TextView |
+09 | <TextView |

-10 | android:id = "@+id/textView2" |
+10 | android:id="@+id/textView2" |

-11 | android:layout_width = "match_parent" |
+11 | android:layout_width="match_parent" |

-12 | android:layout_height = "match_parent" |
+12 | android:layout_height="match_parent" |

-13 | android:text = "This is fragment No.2" |
+13 | android:text="This is fragment No.2" |

-14 | android:textStyle = "bold" /> |
+14 | android:textStyle="bold" /> |

 15 |

-16 | </ LinearLayout > |
+16 | </LinearLayout> |

 5. Code the Main Activity